farmJun/farmJun/README.md

 ### 👨🏻‍💻 Profile
 + 👋 Hello!
 My name is Junyeong Park!
-+ 🏫 Inha University Dept. of Computer Science & Engineering (2019.03 ~ ing, Currently on leave of absence)
++ 🏫 Inha University Dept. of Computer Science & Engineering (2019.03 ~ ing)
 + 🪖 Served and discharged from ROK Army as Sergeant ( 2020.03 ~ 2021.09 )

 <br>